-I am also a full practitioner in EMMETT Technique for both people and horses.
+I am also a full practitioner in EMMETT Technique for people, dogs and horses.

 It is a unique body therapy created by Ross Emmett for people and animals.
 EMMETT Technique is based on the belief that light touch can trigger a relaxation response in the soft tissue of the body, and the therapist may help relieve tensions resulting in feelings of improved comfort within the body.
 It can be enjoyed by people of all ages, from babies to the elderly.
 Many people find they feel more at ease within their body and that emotional well-being is enhanced.

 There is no current scientific explanation for the mechanism by which it achieves the relaxation response.
 However, we believe a good analogy is that of a digital touch-screen.
 We believe the EMMETT points are small sensory receptors that allow access to the brain via the therapists’ touch.
 The brain then evaluates this stimulus and initiates the relaxation response of the soft tissue.

 The pressure required is not heavy or painful.
 “No pain no gain” has no place in the EMMETT therapist’s approach.

 The relaxing nature of the technique results in people reporting typical responses such as:

 The focus is essentially the same.
 Typical symptoms that may be assisted include:

 What to expect in a treatment